meleese/MStatistics/README.md

 # MStatistics
-A simple .NET 6 web api that uses a twitter sample stream  a twitter sample stream to store streamed tweets into an in memory database, and returns some basic statistics.
+A simple .NET 6 web api that uses a twitter sample stream to store streamed tweets into an in memory database, and returns some basic statistics.

 Note: this is a prototype using an in-memory database.
 In a real Production environment scaling would be needed.
 A VMSS would be a recommended start for this.